Guides

 RESTful APIs follow architectural principles and constraints.
 While both RESTful and regular APIs serve as intermediaries between different software applications, there are some key differences between the two.

-RESTful APIs have a uniform interface, which includes standard HTTP methods, resource-based URLs, and data formats like JSON or XML for representing resources.
-This uniformity makes it easier for developers to understand and interact with the API.
-Regular APIs may have varying interfaces depending on their design.
+Uniform Interface RESTful APIs follow a consistent structure, using standard HTTP methods (GET, POST, PUT, DELETE), clear resource-based URLs, and common data formats like JSON or XML to represent resources.
+This consistency simplifies development and makes APIs easier to understand and use.
+In contrast, traditional APIs may lack this standardization, with varying interfaces depending on their design.

 Best practices for designing a RESTful API